site logo

 }

 First sample code for conversion text string to numeric type is by the help of function parseInt().
 Conversion is terminated at the end of string, or at match of non-numerical character.
-Second parameter of function determines base in which conversion proceeds.
-Skiped parameter of number system can sometimes cause incorrect validation (e.g. numbers beginning with zero are treated as octal base, leading 0x as hexadecimal base).
+Second parameter in function parseInt() determines base in which conversion proceeds.
+Skiped base parameter can sometimes cause incorrect validation in different browsers.
+E.g. numbers beginning with zero may be treated as octal base, leading 0x as hexadecimal base.

 Further simple arithmetic operation is executed.
-That operation does not change value, but performs type cast to numeric type.
-It is possible to use multiplication by one, division by one, or subtraction zero.
-Care it is not possible to add zero.
+That operation does not change value, but performs type casting to numeric type.
+It is possible to use multiplication by one, division by one,or subtraction zero.
+Be care, it is not possible to add zero.
 Operation plus is interpreted as string concatenation, in this case would mean multiplication by ten.
 Both results, now data type numeric, are compared.
-As far as are coincident, text parameter is convertible to numerical data and may be regarded as valid number.
+As far as are equal, text parameter is convertible to numerical data and can be regarded as valid number.

 // ---------- float number validation -------------